 What do we tell this guy?

-(please note they do not have pay at the pump after hours)
+(please note Mountain View does not have pay at the pump after hours)

-Note: the only way by trail is over Alamoosook Lake.
+Note: the only way to Mountain View is over Alamoosook Lake.

 appreciated.
 Contact me if you have some time as both sleds must go out

 together.
 We will groom once the trails are broken open.
 If anyone has a